 Precautionary Statements: P280-P305+P351+P338-P309-P310a-P370+P378m-P402

 Wear protective gloves/protective clothing/eye protection/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF exposed or if you feel unwell: In case of fire: Use for extinction: Limestone powder.
+IF exposed or if you feel unwell: Immediately call a POISON CENTER/doctor In case of fire: Use for extinction: Limestone powder.
 Store in a dry place.